Mgahinga Gorilla National Park

 The three Virunga volcanoes namely; Muhabura, Mgahinga, and Sabyinyo create mesmerizing background eye-catching scenery.
 Sabyinyo is a local word that comes from the word ‘Iryinyo’, meaning tooth.
 Sabinyo has three peaks and shared by three neighboring countries; Rwanda, Uganda, and DRC meet on this summit.
 Mgahinga; this is the volcanic mountain where the park’s name derived.
 It will take you 6 hours to climb from Ntebeko the park headquarters to Mount Gahinga peak.
 Muhabura rewards you 5 hours hike from 1700mm to over 4100m to this classic volcanic cone is capped by a small lake

-The park protects both mountain gorillas and unique golden monkeys, it is the only destination where Silver meets Gold.
+The park protects both unique golden monkeys and mountain gorillas hence the slogan “where Silver meets Gold“.
 The golden monkeys are a rare species of the ancient group known as Old World monkeys.
 They have been known to live in smaller groups of only a few individuals with only one male as the head.
 The females tend to guard one territorial region while the males may mate and then travel pack-to-pack.
 These monkeys are currently only surviving in the Albertine region.

 Gorilla Trekking is the major activity that is done in Mgahinga Gorilla National Park.
 Most tourists who visit engage in mountain gorilla trekking safaris.
 The park has only one habituated gorilla family known as Nyakagezi.
 This family is very interesting and easy to track.
 It consists of 10 members with 1 Silverback called Mark who dominates the daily activities of the family.
 It was famous for its migratory behavior across the Democratic Republic of Congo (DRC) and Rwanda.
 Gorilla trekking starts early in the morning at Ntebeko briefing point, after you head to the forest in search of these creatures.
 It involves hiking and passing through unclear paths, on your way you can spot some other wildlife like monkeys, baboons; birds, tree species, butterflies.
 On encountering the gorillas you are strictly allowed to spend one hour with them as you take some photos without a flashlight and observe their ways of life.
 The activity is restricted to people above 15 years and the gorilla permit costs $700 USD for Foreign Non-resident, 600USD for Foreign residents and 250,000shs for East African residents.
 The fee includes; all entrances and car park fees.
 These permits are booked through your trusted local tour operator Engagi Safaris or the Uganda Wildlife Authority.
 It is advisable to book your gorilla passes at least 4 months to the travel period given that there is a high demand for the Mgahinga gorilla permits, especially during the peak season.